Family fun at Killerton

 From the best places to for children to play at Killerton, to the '50 things' fun and family trails they can complete, find out about everything on offer for families.

-From September soak up a palette of dazzling autumnal colour around the estate.
-Enjoy exploring off the beaten track to come across secret paths, crunch leaves underfoot and take in the natural beauty of the changing season.
+The palette of dazzling colour around the estate is beginning to look more subdued as winter takes hold, but you can still enjoy exploring off the beaten track to come across secret paths, crunch frosty leaves underfoot and take in the natural beauty of the changing seasons.